Founder and Executive Director of Amherst Community Connections

 When I am not busy with my coursework at UMass or my job as a server, I enjoy spending time outdoors with friends and family.
 I find peace in singing and playing piano, which I have practiced since I was 8 years old.
 On any given night, after a long day of working and studying, you can find me on my couch keeping up with some of my favorite Netflix shows (my top being House of Cards) and documentaries.
 My parents value travel and real-life experience, so we travel often.
 I have been to 9 countries; among my most life-changing moments were visiting Machu Picchu, in Peru, at sunrise and Auschwitz and Auschwitz Birkenau concentration camps, in Poland.
 While I am not able to travel as frequently as I would like, I would definitely say that immersing myself in other cultures and broadening my perspective is my favorite way to spend my time.

-I first learned about Amherst Community Connections from a colleague in one of my Sociology classes while looking for an internship for the summer.
-I am majoring in Sociology, on the social work track, so I was immediately drawn to the work Amherst Community Connections does for homeless or impoverished populations in the Amherst area.
+I first learned about Amherst Community Connections from a classmate in one of my Sociology classes while looking for an internship for the summer.
+I am majoring in Sociology (on the social work track), so I was immediately drawn to the work Amherst Community Connections does for homeless and low income individuals in the Amherst area.
 The emphasis on the importance of community is demonstrated in practice and creates a truly supportive environment for both the participant and the case worker.
-I am excited to work with participants in such an environment, learning about their individual experiences, and understanding how to best support them.
+I am excited to work with participants in such an environment, learning about their individual experiences and understanding how to best support them in finding long term solutions.
 As a Sociology major, I study how societal systems actively work against minority groups, despite their already disadvantaged standings.
-I will bring my background in Sociology to ACC as well as “can-do” attitude.
+I will bring my background in Sociology to ACC as well as my “can-do” attitude.
 I am a passionate and driven worker, but it is my openness to learn and listen that will guide my experience with ACC, especially in a position that relies so heavily on communication.
 I firmly believe we learn best by experience and understanding those around us and their experiences- human connection is so important.

-Outside of ACC and my school work, I am a member of the Not Ready for Bedtime Players, a peer health education comedy troupe.
-We perform skits about public health issues, social identities, social justice, healthy relationships, and language.
-We perform for incoming freshman and their summer orientations, and during the year in residence halls on campus.
+Outside of ACC, I work at a restaurant on campus as a server and you can often find me in the library doing my school work.
+Other than that, I am a member of the Not Ready for Bedtime Players, which is a peer health education comedy troupe and we perform skits about public health issues, social identities, social justice, healthy relationships, and language.
+We perform for incoming freshman and their summer orientations and during the year in residence halls on campus.
 I am also the president of the UMass Student Adoption Advisory Board, a board of adopted students at UMass.
 Our mission is to advocate for and support adopted students and to advise adoptees, non-adoptees, and parents on topics surrounding adoption.
 We aim to raise awareness about the misinformation and stigmas surrounding adoption as well.
-When I have free time, I spend it with my friends and family and, of course, my dog, Ginger!
+When I have free time, I spend it with my friends and family and my dog (Ginger)!
 I love having long conversations with the people I care about most.
 I also really enjoy being outside, playing ukulele, singing, and listening to music… but my favorite activity is sleeping!

 Role in ACC: Casework